gvwilson/thirdbit/src/fiction/santas/index.md

 time."
 The giant stone cat behind it stepped down from its pedestal.
 Finner gulped as three more joined it.
-Some seemed to be missing minor parts like ears or tails, but that didn't do anything to quiet the *ding ding ding!* in his brain.
+Some were missing bits of ear or tail, but the one that yawned seemed to have all of its very sharp teeth.
 "So tell me…
 why I…
 should say yes?"

 The lean santa reached into her sack.
-For a heartbeat Finner thought she was going to throw another foam grenade, but instead she pulled out a complicated piece of clockwork that had probably been breathtaking before the explosion that had clearly bent some of the gears and left scorch marks on others.
+For a heartbeat Finner thought she was going to throw another foam grenade, but instead she pulled out a head.
+A toy head,
+Finner noticed with relief,
+with dents and scuffs and a scorch mark on one cheek.

 The mummy hissed again.
 "You bring…